Combatting Gerrymandering with Ranked Choice Voting: An Experimental Analysis of Multi-member Districts in the United States: Proofs

+Recall that the Droop quota is designed such that exactly $M$ total candidates meet the Droop quota across rounds, if all voters submit full rankings and $V \geq M(M+1)$.
+(For simplicity and without loss of generality, we assume that the election continues even when the number of candidates remaining equals the number of seats to be filled, so that they each meet the quota after transfers).

-Recall that the Droop quota is designed such that no more than $M$ total candidates can ever meet the Droop quota across rounds.
-Doing so would require at least $M(Q-1) + Q$ total votes (as votes necessary to reach the quota minus 1 are never transferred and so not double counted, and the $(M+1)$th candidate would require $Q$ votes), and
+More than $M$ candidates reaching the quota would require at least $(M+1)Q = V + M+1 > V$ total votes (as votes necessary to reach the quota are never transferred).

+Similarly, we have that at least $M$ candidates reach the Droop quota after transfers.
+There are enough votes, optimally spread, for enough candidates to reach the quota:

+Note that the above argument holds at every round.
+Once we've elected $W$ candidates, we need to elect $M - W$ more, and there are $V - WQ$ first-place votes left:

+and so by the pigeonhole principle, when there are $M-W$ candidates left (possibly after eliminating some), there is at least one candidate with at least as many votes as the Droop quota.

-The above facts establish that we can carry out the initial rounds of STV separately for each party, until in each party there are either no candidates remaining or all remaining candidates for that party have votes exactly equal to $Q-1$: no votes are transferred across parties up to this stage; as long as we only elect candidates with votes at or above the Droop Quota, we do not mistakenly elect any candidate separately that we would not have together; and if this stage is ever reached, the \textit{identities} of the elected or eliminated candidates does not matter, since up to now there is a conservation of votes by party and so the per-party counts remain the same.
+The above facts establish that we can carry out the initial rounds of STV separately for each party, until in each party there are either no candidates remaining or there is one remaining candidate with less than $Q$ votes: no winners have been selected with votes transferred across parties up to this stage; as long as we only elect candidates with votes at or above the Droop quota, we do not mistakenly elect any candidate separately that we would not have together; and if this stage is ever reached, the \textit{identities} of the elected or eliminated candidates do not matter, since up to now there is a conservation of votes by party and so the per-party counts remain the same.

+Now, consider each party $p$, and suppose in the current round that $W_p$ candidates have been elected for the party.
+Recall that $y_pV$ is the number of voters for party $p$.